Moying-moe/SuperIo/README.md

 ### SuperKeyboard

-SuperKeyboard use *WinRing0* to implement its functions.
+`SuperKeyboard` use *WinRing0* to implement its functions.
 So it works on most apps and games.

-You need to initialize SuperKeyboard module before actual use.
+You need to initialize `SuperKeyboard` before actual use.

 ```C#
 using SuperIo;